RWS/dxa-model-service/README.md

 -----
 The SDL Digital Experience Accelerator (DXA) is a reference implementation of SDL Web 8 and SDL Tridion 2013 SP1(*) intended to help you create, design and publish an SDL Web/Tridion-based website quickly.

-It is available for .NET and Java Web Applications and has a modular architecture consisting of a Framework and example Web Applicatio providing core functionality and separate Modules for additional, optional functionality.
+It is available for .NET and Java Web Applications and has a modular architecture consisting of a Framework and example Web Application providing core functionality and separate Modules for additional, optional functionality.

 This repository contains the source code of the DXA Model Service: a separate microservice which that can be deployed on an SDL Web CIS backend, version 8 or higher.